safe-global/safe-core-sdk/playground/README.md

 Update the config inside the scripts you want to execute and run the following commands for each of them.
 There are 2 ways to configure the input parameters of the scripts:

-- Environment files are located in each folder with the necessary configuration.
-In this case, rename the `.env-sample` file to `.env` and update the values based on the comments inside.
+- Environment files can be found in each folder with the required configuration.
+In this case, rename the `.env-sample` file to `.env` and update the values according to the comments inside `.env-sample`.
-- Set the values directly in the script file, following the comments provided there.
+- Set the values directly in the script file.

 ### `protocol-kit`